MicroEJ/docs/ApplicationDeveloperGuide/UI/MicroUI/images.rst

 When no output format is set in the images list file, the image is embedded without any conversion / compression.
-This allows you to embed the resource as well, in order to keep the source image characteristics (compression, bpp etc.).
+This allows you to embed the resource as well, in order to keep the source image characteristics (compression, bpp, etc.).
 This option produces the same result as specifiying an image as a resource in the MicroEJ launcher.

 Advantages: